rstevahn/phrase-hunter-game/README.md

 # Phrase-Hunter Game
-### Project 4, Treehouse Full Stack JavaScript TechDegree Program
+## Treehouse Full Stack JavaScript Techdegree Unit 4

+This project was graded **Exceeds Expectations**.

-Attention Treehouse: Extra Credit features included:
+Extra Credit features included:
 - I added logic to avoid repeated phrases until each phrase has been used.
 - I added keyboard input in addition to the onscreen keyboard.
 - I included support for punctuation/special characters, which are now displayed along with spaces.